AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/module-3/introToLoops.md

 ## Overview

 By now you've probably understood that we write/build functions as sets of instructions that sit in storage until the computer needs to use/execute them.
-These sets of instructions are very useful because we can ** our web pages to do specific actions when a user interact with it.
+These sets of instructions are very useful because we can ** our web pages to do specific actions when a user interacts with it.
 And so far, we've built simple actions, however, if we want to build more complex sets of instructions we'll need to learn why and how to use **.

 Loo**ps are just like what they sound like.
 Under certain conditions, the tasks detailed inside the set of instruction should loop until the conditions have changed.